 Ultimately, the court can either allow the move and permit the non-custodial parent extra visitation time; or switch custody to the non-custodial parent if they are willing to and capable of becoming the custodial parent.
 The court cannot order the custodial parent to stay in the state and would most likely not want to place such restrictions on the parent.
 The parent is essentially left with the choice of leaving and losing custody or just abandoning the move altogether and remaining the custodial parent.

 Contacting a Family Attorney

-If you are a non-custodial parent and are facing the challenge of your child’s possible relocation to another state, you need to consult with a qualified and experienced attorney like a child custody lawyer in Austin, TX, who can advise you on the way forward.
+If you are a non-custodial parent and are facing the challenge of your child’s possible relocation to another state, you need to consult with a qualified and experienced attorney who can advise you on the way forward.
 If you are the custodial parent and would like to relocate with your child, contacting a law firm can help your move be less stressful and in compliance with the law.